vrajshah5104/genai-restaurant-name-and-menu-generator/README.md

 streamlit run main.py
 ```

-Your web browser should automatically open to the application's local URL (usually `http://localhost:8501`).
+Your web browser should automatically open to the application's local URL.

 ---